 The Dawn of Everything by Davids Graeber and Wengrow immediately became my favorite nonfiction book when i read it. (my memories of it are especially infused with gratitude since it was my main reading material in rehab, and was plenty thick, dense and imaginative enough to give my mind stuff to chew on while somewhat gritting my teeth through the process of sobering up.) i always want to recommend it to friends, but it is so huge in size and scope, and so densely with information and ideas, that it's always a hard sell. i struggle to even really talk about it in any cursory way because there is just so much in it.

-so i am stoked to have heard this episode from one of my fav podcasts, SRSLY WRONG, where the Wrong Boys interview David Wengrow (RIP Graeber) such that they kind of provide a chill, accessible overview of the book's ideas. and of course, i love the light comedy sketches interspersed throughout, too.
+so i am stoked to have heard the above episode from one of my fav podcasts, SRSLY WRONG, where the Wrong Boys interview David Wengrow (RIP Graeber) such that they kind of provide a chill, accessible overview of the book's ideas. and of course, i love the light comedy sketches interspersed throughout, too.

 these ideas are so important to me that i want to take a moment, with my newly-refreshed memory of the book, to write down some of the most important, foundational bits.